 Open House Malaga

-The second edition of this architectural fest takes place 18 to 20 November with guided visits and tours around the city’s most emblematic buildings.
+The second edition of this architectural fest takes place 17 to 19 November with guided visits and tours around the city’s most emblematic buildings.
 Leading the tours are architects and historical experts giving you a unique insight into Malaga’s architectural past.

 All visits are free, most you just turn up on the day (we’d recommend getting there early) and for others, you need to book in advance.
-Note that booking opens on Friday 11 November at 11am via the website on a first-come, first-served basis.
+Note that booking opens on Wednesday 8 November at 11am via the website on a first-come, first-served basis.

 What’s on in Malaga in November – Christmas lights

 Read details of other Christmas attractions in this article.
 Subscribers of our free fortnightly newsletter will also get all the details – sign up here.

 Flamenco events in Malaga in November

 International Flamenco Day is on 16 November.
 We are waiting for confirmation on special events in Malaga to celebrate the day.

 Local group, Cuadro de Antonio Soto (song and dance), performs at the MVA Auditorium on Calle Ollerías on Monday 27 November at 7.30pm.

 Tickets are free, but you need to get yours from the box office on the day (available from 7pm onwards) or from the Municipal Fiestas Department in Camino de San Rafael 99 (available from 9am onwards – you can get here on the No 20 bus from the Alameda Principal).